 The ETFC coaching staff strives to constantly study and learn more about the game.
-Our coaches continue their education within the USSF coaching licensing process that begins with the E-certificate.
+Our coaches continue their education within the USSF coaching licensing process that begins with Introduction to Grassroots Coaching now.
 See the following diagram provided by the US soccer federation.

 ETFC supports coaches who want to further their education.
 As a club we support the USSF soccer licensing model.
 In addition, we encourage coaches to use the offerings of National Soccer Coaches Association as well.